 Investing began in 2003.
-The Guardians invest the capital contributions to the Fund made by the Government, as well as the returns generated from the investments made.
-To date, the Government has contributed NZ\$14.88 billion to the Fund.
-Contributions from the Government were suspended in 2009.
-Current Treasury estimates (available at www.treasury.govt.nz) indicate contributions will resume in the 2020/21 fiscal year.
+The Guardians invests the capital contributions to the Fund made by the Government, as well as the net returns generated from the investments made (less the tax paid by the Fund).
+To date, the Government has contributed \$16.13 billion to the Fund.

-SINCE INCEPTION (after costs, unaudited, as at 31 March 2017)
+SINCE INCEPTION (after costs, unaudited, as at 31 March 2019)

-Government Contributions \$14.88 bn
+Government Contributions \$16.13 billion

-Investment Returns \$24.69 bn
+Investment Returns \$31.98 billion

-NZ tax paid \$(5.47) bn
+NZ tax paid \$(6.48) billion

-Other movements \$(0.01) bn
+Other movements \$(0.05) billion

-Fund size, as at 31 March 2017 \$34.09 bn
+Fund size, as at 31 March 2019 \$41.58 billion

-Our Statement of Performance Expectations outlines the activities we will undertake in the financial year to 30 June 2018 to progress our long term goal, and how we will measure our performance against our objectives.
+Our Statement of Performance Expectations outlines the activities we will undertake in the financial year to 30 June 2020 towards our long term objectives, and how we will measure our performance.